 All Participants Must be Registered - Age Limit 10

-All riders must be registered, including tandem bicycle participants.
+All riders must be registered, including both tandem bicycle participants.
 Ther minimum age requirement is 10 years old and we do not allow bike seats or bike trailers.

 Narragansett Bikes (NBX) will be providing pre-ride support and on-course aid at the 4 Bridges Ride.

 NBX aims to create an inviting atmosphere and provide expert customer service, whether you are a beginner, enthusiast, competitive racer, or enjoy the more extreme variations of riding.